In a few weeks the Futurice design community come together in Stockholm for Design Day 2018.

 Nafisa Bakkar is Co-founder of Amaliah, dedicated to representing Muslim women in shaping thought and acting as a tool for cultural change.

 Justin Dauer, author of the highly celebrated Cultivating a Creative Culture book and Vice President of Design at bswift.

 Steve Belgrave is an award winning sound designer and creative audio director.
 His collaborators include U2, Noel Gallagher’s Beady Eye, the BBC, DreamWorks, Sennheiser and Huawei.

-The line up is not the usual fare for a Design Day.
+A fourth speaker will be announced soon.
+Already the line up is not the usual fare for a Design Day.
 How could it be?
 Design is no longer purely screen based, nor a contained activity.
 Nor does it know borders, whether geographical or cultural (with 40+ nationalities neither does our own company).
 AI, spatial exploration, fabrics and sound are natural work components, currently for a few and soon for most of us.
 And, our venue for Design Day is the office of an architectural agency.

 Futurice Design Day thus is less of a milestone and more of a natural state of being for designers in 2018.

 We did however fail in one regard.
 Design is about inclusion, about embracing openness and collaboration beyond competencies and skills.
 That’s what makes it so sad that our plan of inviting many of our non-designer colleagues to the event didn’t work out.
 Thanks to the trust our clients place in us our design community has simply grown so quickly and with such vigour (approaching 100 professionals) that we had to postpone our broader invite list until 2019.